 What's the best apps to limit screen time iOS?

-We are of course a street dance school, so this blog post wouldn't be a true Hip Hop Pop post with out some dancing!
+We are of course a street dance school, so this blog post wouldn't be a true Hip Hop Pop post without some dancing!
 We've created a new online concept video especially for the subject and we've suitably named it 'Screen Time'.
-You can find more information on the video and the video it's self at the bottom of this blog post.
+You can find more information on the video and the video itself at the bottom of this blog post.

 What sparked the idea for this post about 'Screen Time"?